- What is Data Model?

-There are ample data modeling tools out there.
+There are ample data modelling tools out there.
 In this article, we’ll take a look at the ten best options.

-The Archi modeling toolkit is an open-source data modeling tool made to target mostly all levels of Enterprise Modellers and Architects.
+The Archi modelling toolkit is an open-source data modelling tool made to target mostly all levels of Enterprise Modellers and Architects.

 - Archi is used globally by insurance companies, banks, industry, EA consultants, universities, and students.

-- It offers a low-cost to entry solution to users who have just started their journey in the ArchiMate modeling language, or who are eyeing an open-source, cross-platform ArchiMate modeling tool to run their company.
+- It offers a low-cost-to-entry solution to users who have just started their journey in the ArchiMate modelling language, or who are eyeing an open-source, cross-platform ArchiMate modelling tool to run their company.

-- It is presumably the most popular ArchiMate modeling tool.
+- It is presumably the most popular ArchiMate modelling tool.
 Archi supports the most advanced version of the ArchiMate 3.1 language.